sashokbg/git-training-usecases/readme.md

 - Note that after running with docker you may need to manually clean the workspace and .git-repos directories with "sudo".

 - Some test cases run interactive rebases and generate a "fake_editor.sh" script that simulates the user input.
 This works using the GIT_EDITOR and GIT_SEQUENCE_EDITOR env variables.

+## TODO

+- [ ] Add assertion shells scripts for all use cases to validate the solution
+- [ ] Add git snensitive shell PS1 for the docker image
+- [ ] Add collapsible hints and explanations for each case

 ## Use Cases